BarryDigby/MA5112/week3/README.md

 > This is analogous to RNA-Seq which we will cover next week.
 Instead of counting reads that span a transcript, ChIP-Seq involves counting reads that span a region.

 We expect that the replicates of the ChIP-seq experiments should be clustered more closely to each other than the replicates of the input sample.
-That is, because the input samples should not have enriched regions included - remember the immuno-precipitation step was skiped during the sample preparation.

-#### multiBamSummary
+### multiBamSummary

-This step takes a few minutes to run.
+Compare the number of reads spanning a pre-defined bin range (`--binSize`) between samples.
+We can reduce the computational load by sampling reads in 1Kb bins every 500bp intervals (`--distanceBetweenBins`).

 ```console
 multiBamSummary bins \